machinable-org/machinable/docs/guide/storage.md

 </Annotated>

-While it is possible to read and navigate the folder manually, machinable provides interfaces for efficient data retrieval that allows you to query the storage like a database.
+While it is possible to read and navigate the folder manually, machinable provides interfaces for efficient data retrieval.
+One advantage when working with the storage abstraction is that it removes the overhead of thinking about how the data is actually being stored and read from the disk.

 ::: tip
 The storage interface is read-only, meaning it will never modify or remove data generated during the execution.
 :::

-## Retrieving data
+## Retrieving experiment data

-To load the data from a storage location, you can use the `get_experiment` method.
+To load an experiment from a storage location, you can use the `get_experiment` method.

 ```python
 from machinable.storage import get_experiment
 experiment = get_experiment("~/results/9eW1PC")
 ```

-The returned [ExperimentStorage](../reference/storage.md#experimentstorage) provides convenient access to the experiment's data.
+The returned [ExperimentStorage](../reference/storage.md#experimentstorage) provides simplified access to the experiment's data.

 ```python
 experiment.experiment_id